Interplay of symmetry breaking and deconfinement in 3D quantum vertex models

+For the diamond and BCC lattices, $u = v = 0$ corresponds to an ice rule constraint where the number of dimers equals the number of empty links at each site.
+On the cubic lattice, the ice rule constraint requires three dimers per site \cite{MS}.
+These points have an emergent $U(1)$ gauge structure, and in the diamond and cubic lattices correspond to RK points of known $U(1)$ spin liquid phases \cite{Hermele, MS}.
+Using an exact duality, we show that these points are mapped to $u = 3$ on the diamond lattice, $u = 5$ on the cubic lattice, and $u = 35/3, v = 5/3$ on the BCC lattice.
+These gapless points will be a large focus of this paper.

+We may also construct a frustration-free Hamiltonian whose ground state is the RK wavefunction $\ket{\text{GS}} = \sum_{C} \sqrt{\mathcal{W}(C)} \ket{C}$, and therefore shares the same RK phase diagram as the classical vertex model.
+This construction is standard and covered in the Supplementary Material (see ~\cite{si} and Refs.~\cite{Balasubramanian,peskin1980critical,Kogut} therein).
+Define an operator $P$ that projects onto an even dimer constraint at each site.
+Schematically, the Hamiltonian may be written as $H = P + H_A + r H_B$, where

+with $\omega_{u,v}$ a certain scalar function of $u$ and $v$, $\ell$ corresponding to a minimal length loop on the lattice (squares on the cubic and BCC lattices, and hexagons in the diamond lattice), $C_{\ell}$ a configuration of spins on $\ell$, and $\overline{C}_{\ell}$ the opposite configuration of spins.
+The RK wavefunction is a ground state for $r = 1$.
+As in the classical vertex model, this Hamiltonian has a global $\mathbb{Z}_2$ spin-flip symmetry $\prod_i X_i$ interchanging dimers and empty links.

-\emph{Dualities and phase diagrams}--- In 3D, classical vertex models are non-integrable with rare exceptions \cite{Wu}; however, conveniently, vertex models possess an exact self-duality which is a special case of Wegner's duality \cite{Wegner, WuWu, Runnels, Balasubramanian}.
-This duality exactly relates the partition functions of classical vertex models at $u$ and $u^*$.
-One can show that for an 8-vertex model on a diamond lattice, Wegner's duality gives $u^* = (3+u)/(u-1)$, which indicates that $u = 3$ is a self dual point.
-In fact, the 8-vertex model on the diamond lattice has been previously considered and the self-dual boundary was conjectured by Sutherland \cite{Sutherland1, Sutherland2} and Thibaudier and Villain \cite{Thibaudier, Villain} but not otherwise studied; the vertex weights with $u=3$ resides in this self dual boundary.
-For the 32-vertex model on a cubic lattice, Wegner's duality gives $u^* = (15+u)/(u-1)$, and $u = 5$ is the self dual point.
+\emph{Dualities and phase diagrams}--- Classical statistical mechanics in 3D is known to admit very few exact solutions \cite{Wu, zam, baxterbazhanov}; however, conveniently, vertex models possess a self-duality which is a special case of Wegner's duality \cite{Wegner, WuWu, Runnels, Balasubramanian} and holds in all dimensions.
+This duality exactly relates the partition functions of classical vertex models for vertex weights $(u,v)$ and $(u^*,v^*)$.
+One can show that for an 8-vertex model on a diamond lattice, Wegner's duality gives $u^* = (3+u)/(u-1)$, which indicates that $u = 3$ is a self dual point \cite{Sutherland1, Sutherland2, Thibaudier, Villain}.
+For the 32-vertex model on a cubic lattice, Wegner's duality gives $u^* = (15+u)/(u-1)$, so that $u = 5$ is the self dual point.
+These coincide with the gapless points previously discussed.
+For the BCC lattice, Wegner's duality gives $u^* = (35+u+28v)/(3+u-4v)$ and $v^* = (-5+u+4v)/(3+u-4v)$, yielding the self-dual line $u - 4v = 5$ which contains the gapless point $u = 35/3, v = 5/3$.